Top Android App Development SDKs, Libraries, and Frameworks to Use in 2023

 Android App Development SDKs

-Here is a list of some of the top Android App Development Software Development Kits (SDKs):
+Sharing here a List of some of the top Android App Development Software Development Kits (SDKs):

 Java Development Kit (JDK): A set of software tools, such as compilers, libraries, and the Java runtime environment for creating Java programs.